-key default description add_after_last False 'Add new clients after all the others.
-If this is True, it overrides add_on_top.' add_on_top True 'Add new clients before all the others, potentially pushing other windows into slave stack.' border_focus '#0000ff' 'Border colour for the focused window.' border_normal '#000000' 'Border colour for un-focused windows.' border_width 1 'Border width.' expand True 'Expand the master windows to the full screen width if no slaves are present.' margin 0 'Margin of the layout (int or list of ints [N E S W])' master_length 1 'Amount of windows displayed in the master stack.
-Surplus win- dows will be moved to the slave stack.' master_match None 'A Match object defining which window(s) should be kept mas- ters.' ratio 0.618 'Width-percentage of screen size reserved for master windows.' ratio_increment 0.05 'By which amount to change ratio when cmd_decrease_ratio or cmd_increase_ratio are called.' shift_windows False 'Allow to shift windows within the layout.
-If False, the layout will be rotated instead.'
+key default description add_after_last False Add new clients after all the others.
+If this is True, it overrides add_on_top. add_on_top True Add new clients before all the others, potentially pushing other windows into slave stack. border_focus '#0000ff' Border colour(s) for the focused window. border_normal '#000000' Border colour(s) for un-focused windows. border_on_single True Whether to draw border if there is only one window. border_width 1 Border width. expand True Expand the master windows to the full screen width if no slaves are present. margin 0 Margin of the layout (int or list of ints [N E S W]) margin_on_single True Whether to draw margin if there is only one window. master_length 1 Amount of windows displayed in the master stack.
+Surplus win- dows will be moved to the slave stack. master_match None A Match object defining which window(s) should be kept mas- ters. max_ratio 0.85 Maximum width of master windows min_ratio 0.15 Minimum width of master windows ratio 0.618 Width-percentage of screen size reserved for master windows. ratio_increment 0.05 By which amount to change ratio when cmd_decrease_ratio or cmd_increase_ratio are called. shift_windows False Allow to shift windows within the layout.
+If False, the layout will be rotated instead.